Poecilopachys australasia: Description

 Adult males are much smaller (2.5–3 mm) and more difficult to find.
 They lack the horns and the bright colours of an adult female, and at first were thought to be a different species and named Cyrtarachne setosa.

-Breeding behavior
+Breeding behaviour

 In an Auckland garden, four males were observed gathering around the female while the female stroked one, which was directly in front of her, with her legs.
 However no actual transfer of sperm was observed.

 Females can be found guarding a small, papery, brown, spindle-shaped egg sac.